8 Fundamentals of Commercial Property Investing for Beginners

 When examining the lease terms, keep the following ROI guidelines in mind:

-• If the lease term is 3 years or less, then you want an 8 percent CAP or higher.
-The reason for the higher CAP is that there is typically a higher risk associated with a lower lease term.
+• If the lease term is 3 years or less, you want an 8 percent CAP or higher.
+The reason for the higher CAP is that a higher risk is typically associated with a lower lease term.

-• If the lease term is 10 years or more, then you want a 6 percent CAP.
+• If the lease term is 10 years or more, you want a 6 percent CAP.

 Comps in Area (Rent and Sales)

-It’s important to look at the following factors when thinking about investing in a commercial property with a triple net lease opportunity.
+It’s important to consider the following factors when investing in a commercial property with a triple net lease opportunity.

-• Look at the rent prices, as well as common lease terms, for similar buildings in the area.
+• Look at the rent prices and common lease terms for similar buildings in the area.

 • Look at what a similar tenant is paying in rent (for a similar type of space in the area).